okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 If any of your SSO test cases failed, you need to investigate and resolve the failure before submitting the integration.
 You can only submit integrations that have successfully passed all basic supported SSO tests.

-If you update properties in the OIN Wizard, generate a new app integration instance for testing.
-You can't use the previous app integration instance with the failed tests.

-If you have to update your integration metadata in the OIN Wizard to resolve your failed test cases, then you need to:
+If you have to update SSO flow properties in your submission to resolve your failed test cases, then you need to [generate a new app integration instance](#generate-the-instance-for-testing) for testing.
+[Assign test users to your new integration instance](#assign-test-users-to-your-integration-instance) before executing all your SSO test cases again.

-- Update your integration submission using the OIN Wizard.
+> **Note:** You don't have to generate a new app integration for every failed test scenario.
+If you have an environment issue or if you forgot to assign a user, you can fix your configuration and run the tests again.
+Generate a new instance only if you need to modify an SSO property, such as an integration variable, a redirect URI, or an ACS URL.

-- Deactivate your app integration instance (with the failed metadata) from the **Applications** > **Applications** page of the Admin Console.
-You can later delete the test app integration instance if you want to clean your app list.
+It's good practice to deactivate your app integration instance (from the failed test cases) from the **Applications** > **Applications** page of the Admin Console.
+You can later delete the test app integration instance if you want to clean your app integration list.
-- [Generate the integration instance](#generate-the-instance-for-testing) and [assign test users to the integration instance](#assign-test-users-to-your-integration-instance) before executing the test cases again.

 To receive help with failed test cases or server error messages, post your questions on the [Okta Developer Forum](https://devforum.okta.com/) or submit your questions to <developers@okta.com>.